MegaLoler/Nanceloid/README.md

 - experimental source model
 - polyphony ?? like a choir manager or something
 - note stack (maybe part of choir manager)
+- try a different way of shaping the tract: weighted idealized phonemes

 ### Waveguide stuff
 - more realistic turbulence